 Cushions: A selection of square or rectangle cushions to brighten up your bed, sofa or favourite armchair.
 Go boho with textured and tufted Berber patterns or hand-printed Kilim cushions.
 Be bold with the Charles Dort primary colour cushions featuring hand block prints or the Regency Caning cushion by Fine Cell Work.
-Liven up your living space with the Suzani silk fabrics in vibrant colours with striking colours.
+Lift up your living space with the Suzani silk fabrics in striking colours.

 Tableware: Dress your table with felt coasters, coated linen placemats, proper name cards, linen napkins, and tablecloths.
 Treat yourself to classic porcelain china or the delicate cream or bold monochrome swirl decorated earthenware.
 The Maison Balzac glass carafes are stunning, which is a must for anyone who likes a tipple or two.
 Team with the mouth-blown tumblers in tempting teal or pretty pink.
 Pick up a few bright colour dinner candles while you are there.

 Prints: Adorn your walls with a series of antique and vintage style prints featuring flowers, succulents, or coral.

-Antiques: Mingled in with a curated collection of home accessories you will find a few small antique objects.
+Antiques: You will find a few small antique objects that are mingled in with a curated collection of home accessories.
 For example, Staffordshire Dog Figurines, a Wedgwood Tankard or Wooden Tea Caddy.

 Furniture: If you want classic furniture check out the traditional style Bloomsbury Library Chair or Sofa.

 Pentreath and Hall Shop Collaboration